ThinkDataEd/student/docs/unit1/lab1c.md

 ##***<u>Lab 1C - Export, Upload, Import</u>***
-Directions: Follow along with the slides and answer the questions in **bold** font in your journal.
+Directions: Follow along with the slides and answer the questions in **bold** font in your IDS Journal.

 ###**Whose data?
 Our data.**
 * Throughout the previous labs, we've been using data that was already loaded in RStudio.